Audio File Version Control: Why You Need It & How It Works

 How to version stems properly

-Treat stems as a set that gets versioned together.
+The simplest approach: treat stems as a set that gets versioned together.
 Even if you only changed one stem, re-export all of them and increment the version number.

 Song_Stems_v01/